sid-fireskull/Pointers/README.md

 # Pointers
-Advance Using of Pointers in C
+Advanced Using of Pointers in C